EHC Needs Assessments: Requests

 You should make a written request and keep a copy of your letter.

 Your letter should set out why you believe your child has or may have special educational needs, and why you believe they may need special educational provision to be made through an EHC Plan.
 Send this to the Local Authority’s SEN Team.
 There is no legal prescribed format, although some Local Authorities expect you to fill in their own form for making a EHC needs assessment request.

-You can find the latest version of the West Berkshire EHC Needs Assessment request form in the downloads section on the Local Offer page.
+You can find the latest version of the Portsmouth EHC Needs Assessment request resources in the downloads section on the Local Offer page.